A TRULY HELPING HAND FOR DINNER

 HOME COOKING IS PERSONAL

 Our menu is what I cook at home for my family and friends, and for my own delight.
 Dinners are carefully planned to reflect what we’re in the mood for year-round and to take advantage of local, seasonal ingredients while optimizing a balanced diet of diverse grains, proteins, and vegetables.
-Whether you are a vegetarian, looking for a healthy diet, or gluten-free, Homegrown Foods’ menu is flexible enough to accommodate you.
+Even if you have a restricted diet, Homegrown Foods’ menu and ordering options is flexible enough to accommodate you.

 30 MINUTE DINNERS AREN’T ALWAYS THE EASIEST